The Truth is Like a Law of Nature: Why Pipelines Are the More Stable Answer in an Uncertain World

 The Armed Forces of the Russian Federation continue the special military operation.

-The Sever Group of Forces improved the situation along the front line.
-Russian troops engaged manpower and hardware of a mechanised brigade of the Ukrainian Armed Forces and two territorial defence brigades close to Bachevsk, Novaya Sech, and Khrapovshchina (Sumy region).
+The Sever Group of Forces improved the tactical situation.
+Strikes were delivered at manpower and hardware of two mechanised brigades of the AFU and a territorial defence brigade close to Miropolye, Novodmitrovka, and Khoten (Sumy region).